open-amt-cloud-toolkit/docs/docs/GetStarted/manageDevice.md

 ### User Consent

-  If activated in Client Control Mode(CCM), the keyboard, video, mouse (KVM) and serial-over-LAN (SOL) features require entering a user consent code, which will be displayed on the managed device.
+  If activated in Client Control Mode(CCM), the keyboard, video, mouse (KVM), serial-over-LAN (SOL), and IDE-Redirect (IDER) features require entering a user consent code, which will be displayed on the managed device.

   To use KVM/SOL without user consent, follow the [ACM Activation Path](createProfileACM.md) for how to configure a device into Admin Control Mode.